 You can increase the pollination and growth of flowering plants in your garden by attracting bees or adding a colony of them to it.

 Attracting native bees: plant native trees

-Some top flowering native trees to attract native bees include: eucalypts, corymbias, tea trees, pincushion hakeas, grevilleas, bottlebrushes, native palms, acacias, angophoras, callistemons and banksias.
+Some top-flowering native trees to attract native bees include: eucalypts, corymbias, tea trees, pincushion hakeas, grevilleas, bottlebrushes, native palms, acacias, angophoras, callistemons and banksias.

 Keeping native bees: fun and easy

-Beekeeping native bees is easier than you think.
+Beekeeping natives is easier than you think.

 Preserving native bees and ecologies

 Increasing our understanding of this essential native insect and their numbers is also important for ecological reasons.
 They are under threat from urbanisation, pesticides and competition from introduced species.

 Plus, the introduced species face the threat of the overseas parasite, the Varroa Mite, spreading into Australia.
 All the more reason to cultivate our knowledge of, and numbers of, the native bees of Australia.

 The honey of the native insect is known as honeybag.
 It has a bush flavour considered superior to that of the European bee’s honey.
 A healthy native hive will produce a kilo or two of honey per year.
 Enjoy!